awsdocs/aws-ios-developer-guide/doc_source/s3transfermanager.rst

 only needs to retransmit the one affected piece, and not the entire transfer.

-S3 Transfer Manager provides simple APIs to pause, resume, and cancel file transfers. or information about S3 Region availability, see  `AWS Service Region Availability <http://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/>`_.
+S3 Transfer Manager provides simple APIs to pause, resume, and cancel file transfers.
+For information about S3 Region availability, see  `AWS Service Region Availability <http://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/>`_.

 Getting Started
 ===============